UW-GDA/Project_Chelanigans/README.md

 ##Planned methodology/approach:
-1. Find correct rgb/nir ratios to identify benthic algae (or glacial till)
+1. Find correct rgb/nir ratios to identify benthic algae (or glacial till with alternative)
 2. Develop a notebook that will track temporal changes in abundance/location
 3. Create a timeseries to visualize changes since 2016